 For a while, the decision looks right, it continued to fall to EUR5 and I felt good.
 But has the stock market started to rebound, it rally past EUR 6.8 and is now back at teens.
 So, looking at it now, the outcome is such that even more procrastination would mean earning back a bit of money (it is still below my buying price though).
 However the business situation has not changed.
 It is still laden in debt, its position is further weakened by the pandemic.
 At this moment, my decision to cut was not great, but it could still turn out to be right in a few years.

 But more importantly, was my decision to redeploy the money.

 The resource name was invested years ago with an investment thesis that certain niche commodities would be vital as the world develops and China was leading the boom at that time.
 There are actually bigger names to play the same theme.
 So while I cut losses and completely sold out of this name, I redeployed the capital into similar stocks.
 It turned out the be a great decision as these higher quality stocks also recovered as global stock markets recovered.

 As such, reassess, cut loss and redeploy would be a good strategy the next time you made a mistake and would like to move on.
 Do not let loss aversion cloud your mind.
 That said, it is much easier to invest a smaller amount to make sure your losses are never too big to begin with.

 One final note on resource companies and high debt companies.
 Perhaps it is just much easier to avoid them.
 If you have to buy resource, commodities and energy names, then just go for the biggest fish or use an ETF.
-Hope this help!
+Hope this helps!